Sozyone/IoT-Gas-Project/README.md

 ## Method

-After installing Arduino IDE and learning how to connect everything, I started the real work.
+After installing Arduino IDE, I installed all the required libraries for my project then I researched how to connect everything.
+Next, I started actually  doing the real work.

 Firstly, my circuit looks a bit like this:<br/>
 ![](https://github.com/Sozyone/IoT-Gas-Project/blob/main/Circuit.png)